open-ribbon/open-ribbon/README.md

 ## How to build

+Place all the necessary executable files in the `iso` directory (e.g. `MAIN_G.EXE`) first.
+`.bin`/`.cue` files will not work, and in that case you will have to extract it manually yourself via a program such as `binwalk`

  1. Run `make extract` to generate the assembly files in the `asm/` directory
  1. Run `make all` to compile the binaries in the `build/` directory